“I've had this presentation looming over me for weeks now.”

 You have an important presentation for school that's due this week.
-You've been thinking and worrying about the presentation for 3 weeks.
-Now you're talking with your boyfriend, who you've spoken to about the presentation before.
+You've been thinking and worrying about the presentation for three weeks.
+You say this while talking to your boyfriend about the pending presentation.

 I've had this presentation looming over me for weeks now.